Student Appeals Procedure

 Responsibilities

-The Designated Safeguarding Lead, Siobhan Thomas, is responsible for implementation of this policy as part of her role as Delivery Management Team Leader.
+The Designated Safeguarding Lead, David Martin, is responsible for implementation of this policy as part of his role as Operations Manager.

 How we promote this policy